 - Family/Community Partnerships: These grants are designed to develop, implement, or support programs that engage communities in improving the educational attainment and success of all children, particularly children of color or underserved youth in economically deprived communities.

-- Leading the Education Professions: The focus of these grants is to assist Affiliate engagement in programs and activities designed to support all educators across their career continuum to ensure student success.
+- Supporting Educators Across the Career Continuum: The focus of these grants is to assist Affiliate engagement in programs and activities designed to support all educators across their career continuum to ensure student success.
+Within this focus, a priority is given to supporting the retention and professional success of educators of color..

 Typically, funded grant requests range from $3,000 to $25,000 over a 1-year period.